axonivy-market/market/market/connector/twitter/README.md

+# Twitter Connector
 Axon Ivy’s [Twitter](https://twitter.com/) connector illustrates the power of integrating existing systems to your process automation initiatives.
 Social communication is a must and using Twitter in any business process supports an open communication strategy.
 See what's happening in the world right now!
+This
-This connector:
+connector:

 - Gives you full power to the OpenAPI Twitter services.
 - Supports you with an easy-to-copy demo implementation to reduce your integration effort.

 ## Demo